-The rule draws a demarcation line between the “native” Irelanders and those deracinated first generation brats that sprung on its soil.
-I don’t have the statistics, of course, but somehow one may suspect that a large portion of those who will struggle with the “parent’s birth certificate” will not be white.
-It is also worryingly suggestive of further divisions and inequalities that threaten to creep, if not burst like in 1973, into the concept of citizenship – first class for three generations, second class for two, and so you go.
+The rule draws a demarcation line between the “native” Irelanders and the spawn of deracinated immigrants.
+I don’t have the statistics, of course, but somehow one may suspect that a large portion of those who will struggle with the “parent’s birth certificate” may not be white.
+It is also worryingly suggestive of further divisions and inequalities that threaten to creep, if not burst, like in 1973, into the concept of citizenship – first class for three generations, second class for two, and so you go.

 Anyway, I was curious what lay behind this outburst of generosity at the time of a pending no-deal.

 Under the heading The Belfast (Good Friday) Agreement, it reads:

 “13.
 The Government has reviewed the consistency of its family migration arrangements, taking into account the letter and spirit of the Belfast Agreement and recognising that the policy should not create incentives for renunciation of British citizenship by those citizens who may wish to retain it.

 - The Government will change the rules governing how the people of Northern Ireland bring their family members to the UK.
 This change will mean that eligible family members of the people of Northern Ireland will be able to apply for UK immigration status on broadly the same terms as the family members of Irish citizens in the UK.